rickbutterfield/Our.Umbraco.SearchSpellCheck/README.md

 `IndexName`: The name of the Lucene index to be created.
 This is the also name of the folder in the `App_Data` folder that contains the Lucene index.
 By default it is `SpellCheckIndex` but this can be changed if you need a different naming convention.

 `IndexedFields`: The alias(es) of fields to be indexed.
 This is a comma-separated list of field names.
 By default only the `nodeName` field is indexed.
 Currently, there is support for textstring, textareas, TinyMCE, [Grid Layout](https://our.umbraco.com/Documentation/Fundamentals/Backoffice/property-editors/built-in-property-editors/Grid-Layout/) and [Block List Editor](https://our.umbraco.com/Documentation/Fundamentals/Backoffice/property-editors/built-in-property-editors/Block-List-Editor/) fields.

-`BuildOnStartup`: Boolean indicating if you want the index to be populated on startup.
-Defaults to `true`.

-`RebuildOnPublish`: Boolean indicating if you want the index to be populated on content being saved and published successfully.
-Defaults to `true`.

 `AutoRebuildIndex`: Boolean indicating if you want a background process to run to rebuild the index.
 Defaults to `false`.